joostkremers/ebib/docs/ebib-manual.md

 ## Using `org-capture` to record notes

-Instead of using Ebib’s own system to record notes, you can also used `org-capture` to do so.
+Instead of using Ebib’s own system to record notes, you can also use `org-capture` to do so.
 This has two advantages: first, Org capture templates allow you to specify the type of the note and the location where the note is to be stored more precisely than what Ebib’s system